ed-kung/CSUN-Econ-433/labs/lab05/README.md

 | 15       | Area, Ethnic, and Civilization Studies |
 | ...      | ...                                    |

-Let's now create a bar chart that uses `DegreeField` instead of `DEGFIELD`.
+Let's now create a bar chart that uses `DEGFIELD_LABEL` instead of `DEGFIELD`.
 To do so, modify the script from the previous section with the following changes:

 - Place